akhodeir/OBAL_V2/README.md

 # Open Board Auto-Pilot Linux V2 (OBAL_V2)
 Significant improvement to intial OBAL
+The board/project is not limited to Ardupilot.
+It can be used with any other flight controller such as PX4, INAV, Betaflight, your own flight controler,...etc

 # OBAL vs OBAL_V2 vs Navio2 - Comparison